FRA

 FRA is a way of overcoming the aviation sector's efficiency, capacity and environmental problems by helping to reduce fuel consumption and emissions, while improving flight efficiency.
 At the same time, it paves the way for further enhanced airspace design and ATM operational concepts.

 With free route airspace projects now in place across more than three quarters of European airspace, the region’s flight efficiency targets are within grasp.
-Route extension - the difference between the flight flown and the corresponding portion of the great circle distance – due to airspace design went down from 3.58% in December 2007 to 2.00% in December 2021, thanks in part to initiatives like free route airspace and despite significant disruption in the network.
+Route extension - the difference between the flight flown and the corresponding portion of the great circle distance – due to airspace design went down from 3.58% in December 2007 to 1.59% in August 2024, thanks in part to initiatives like free route airspace and despite significant disruption in the network.

 FRA is a key landmark in achieving free routeing across European airspace on the road to SESAR's business trajectories and 4D profiles.
 It will make it possible to meet the demands of future airspace users over the next 50 years, including civil and military unmanned aircraft systems (UASs), supersonic and hypersonic transport, spaceplane operations to sub-orbit and orbit, high altitude pseudo satellite (HAPS) platforms, plus balloons and airships.